 I have lost count of the number of times I’ve been to Napa in the last 12 years of living in San Francisco, so much so that I am going to make your life easier by asking you to read my first time visitor’s guide to Napa.

-Unless you are planning to stay overnight on the way and want to spend a good chunk of time in Napa alone, my advice would be to stick to the town of Napa and its surroundings rather than going all the way up to Calistoga (which is actually my favorite destination in the valley).
+Unless you are planning to stay overnight on the way and want to spend a good chunk of time in Napa alone, my advice would be to stick to the town of Napa and its surroundings rather than going all the way up to Calistoga (which is actually my favorite destination in the valley with lots of fun things to do).

 A trip to Napa Valley will definitely add about 20 or so miles to your San Francisco to Lake Tahoe drive.
 Remember to choose either one or two wineries at most (I recommend the stylish Domaine Carneros or my favorite Frog’s Leap winery in Rutherford), stop by Oxbow Market and having one sit down meal in Bottega (Yountville) or the Grove restaurant at the Culinary Institute of America (Napa) and get pastries for the road from Bouchon Bakery.
 If you really want to live it up in Napa, book a 3 Michelin star lunch at French Laundry (I have dined there) or Restaurant at Meadowood.